serinaf127/Vwesion-Control/README.md

 ## How to Contribute
 If you want to help us with our project, we encourage all types of contributions, including bug reports, code contributions, documentation, and many more.<br />
 **Please do:**
--Be responsible for all activities and content you post/upload. <br />
+-Be responsible for all activities and content you post/upload.
--Cite the source of anything you post/upload if it is not your own original content.<br />
+-Cite the source of anything you post or upload if it is not your own original content.
--Search to see if a contribution you'd like to make has already been posted by somebody else or is similar to the existing content.<br />
+-Search to see if a contribution you'd like to make has already been posted by somebody else.
--Ask for consent, if you have to make any edition on the contribution of somebody else.<br />
+-Ask for consent, if you have to make any edition on the contribution of somebody else.

 **Please don't:**
 -Post content that is irrelevant to the program.